Kelvinskell/filename-changer/README.md

 - [x] Change only the first letter in a filename to an uppercase character
 - [x] Change filename to uppercase characters
 - [x] Change file extension for a file or list of files
-- [x] Use globbing to select a range of filenames
 - [x] Display manual page
 - [x] Display usage history
 - [x] Change filenames in the current working directory to lowercase